-In this paper we make a conceptual distinction between competitive and common information spillovers.1 In principle, spillovers between two countries may be positive or negative.
+In this paper we make a conceptual distinction between competitive and common information spillovers.
+In principle, spillovers between two countries may be positive or negative.
 For example, a positive ratings event, such as an explicit upgrade of the credit rating or an improvement in the credit outlook of a country, may signal a widespread common trend, thus leading to a general lowering of interest rate spreads for all other countries.
 We refer to this as the common information effect.
-Alternatively, such good news may reveal that the event country has enhanced its attractiveness at the cost of all other countries, resulting in an increase in interest rate spreads in other countries.2 We refer to the latter as the competitive effect.
+Alternatively, such good news may reveal that the event country has enhanced its attractiveness at the cost of all other countries, resulting in an increase in interest rate spreads in other countries.
+We refer to the latter as the competitive effect.
 Moreover, any given ratings event may contain both common information, and competitive, effects.
 In these cases, we refer to the net impact.
 Finally, spillovers may predominately reflect common information, and yet have competitive aspects for some countries only.
 We explicitly test for these differential effects in our empirical analysis.
+More formally, we hypothesize that positive (negative) events decrease (increase) sovereign spreads abroad, if the common information effect dominates the competitive effect and vice-versa.